marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cosh.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: COSH, DCOSH, hyperbolic cosine, hyperbolic function, cosine, cosine, hyperbolic

 .. _cosh:

-.. index:: COSH

-.. index:: DCOSH

-.. index:: hyperbolic cosine

-.. index:: hyperbolic function, cosine

-.. index:: cosine, hyperbolic

 COSH --- Hyperbolic cosine function
 ***********************************